unlock-protocol/unlock/tests/README.md

 a headless way by default, they can be run in an actual web browser which lets the developer see what is being rendered on screen.

-- start a local ganache node (at the root): `npm run start-ganache`
+- start a local ganache node (at the root): `npm run start-ganache -- -b 1` (the -b 1 means that the node will mine blocks every second, even if no transaction has been added)
 - deploy the smart contracts (in `/smart-contracts`): `npm run deploy`
 - run the next application (in `/unlock-app`): `npm run start` (you may need to build the application first: `npm run build`)
 - execute the tests (in `/tests`): `npm run test`